-An Internal Dispute Resolution Procedure has been set up as a requirement of the Pensions Act 1995 to help members with any disputes they may have with the Trustee.
-All members may be issued with a copy of the procedure, upon request.
+An Internal Dispute Resolution Procedure ("IDRP") has been set up as a requirement of the Pensions Act 1995 to help members with any pension-related complaints or disputes they may have.
+Members may request a copy of the IDRP document from the Scheme Secretary.
 This procedure is summarised below:

 If you have a complaint or grievance in relation to a decision or the way you have been treated, the Administration Team at Hymans Robertson will always try to sort it out informally first.
-However, if you are unable to resolve the matter informally, you can make a formal complaint.
-In the first instance, please write to Secretary to, who will aim to respond within two months.
-If you are unhappy with the response that you have received, you are then able to write directly to the Trustee.
-This should be done within six months of receiving your reply from the Secretary to the Trustee.
-Please contact Hymans Robertson for details of how to do this.
+However, if you are unable to resolve the matter informally, you can make a formal complaint in writing to Hymans (contact details below).
+They will aim to respond within two months.
+If you are unhappy with this response, you should write directly to the Trustee.
+This should be done within six months of receiving your reply from Hymans (which will explain how to do this).
 The Trustee will aim to respond within two months.